jewettaij/visfd/doc/doc_filter_mrc.md

 ```
   -maxima-threshold   threshold
 ```
-This allows users to discard poor scoring minima (or maxima), minima whose "scores" do not fall below (or above) "threshold".
+This allows users to discard poor scoring minima (or maxima), whose "scores" (brightnesses) do not fall below (or above) "threshold".

-It may be useful to discard minima which are too close together:
+It may also be useful to discard minima which are too close together.
+This can be done using a combination of these two arguments:
 ```
   -sphere-radius    radius
 ```